 Every person who has access to a 401(k) plan should absolutely take advantage of them.
 Most companies offer to match some portion of your contributions to your account, and those who delay setting up their contributions are essentially refusing to take free money.
 Get focused and set up your 401(k) account the first week you start your job.

 These retirement savings plans are critical vehicles for young professional investors to save and invest for retirement.
 Saving for retirement, even though it may be 40 years away, allows investors to begin compounding their investment.
-Refer to the charts and descriptions in the “stocks over the long run” section under the “why equity investing” page to see how returns over long periods build upon themselves to create a nest egg for you to live off of in retirement.
+Refer to the charts and descriptions in the “compound interest” section under the “why equity investing” page to see how returns over long periods build upon themselves to create a nest egg for you to live off of in retirement.

 In 2021, 401(k) accounts allow for up to $19,500 in annual employee contributions with an additional $6,500 catch-up contribution allowed for those turning age 50 or older.
 This allows you to put a large chunk of funds away for retirement each year into these tax-advantaged accounts.